 - While the marshmallows are mixing, spray a 9x13" pan* well with nonstick spray.
 Combine the powdered sugar and cornstarch well, and sprinkle liberally over the pan.
 Move around to coat the pan well and then reserve the excess coating mixture to use later.

-- After 13 minutes, add the vanilla bean scrapings to the mixer bowl and mix an additional minute.
+- After 13 minutes, or when the mixture is white, fluffy, and starts to form very soft peaks, add the vanilla bean scrapings (or extract) to the mixer bowl and mix an additional minute.

 - Pour the marshmallow mixture into the prepared pan and smooth with an offset spatula spritzed with nonstick spray.

-- Sprinkle evenly with a light dusting of the coating mixture and allow to sit uncovered at room temperature 4 hours, up to overnight.
+- Sprinkle evenly with a light dusting of the coating mixture and top with a sheet of parchment paper.
+Allow the marshmallows to set at room temperature for 4-6 hours or to overnight.